evantahler/local-deep-research/README.md

 ## Development Environment

-This project is set up to use GitHub Codespaces, providing a consistent development environment for all contributors.
+This project is set up to use GitHub Codespaces, so you can just run the LLM and not worry about your local environment getting f'd up.
+Be sure to open this project 'within a codespace' locally or remote.

 ### Using GitHub Codespaces